 Top 10 Skills That Prepare You for Career Success

-This soft skill is one that students can take with them into any field or industry and apply to any job, furthering their chances of growth and success.
+Students can take these soft skills into any field or industry or as they apply to jobs, furthering their chances of growth and success.

 10 Soft Skills for Future Success

-- Emotional Intelligence: How well can a student know their own emotional state and respond to the emotional expression of others?
-Can a student communicate how they are feeling in a clear manner and handle interpersonal interactions with empathy?
-This is a key contributor to the success of those in leadership and management positions, no matter what career you’re in.
+- Emotional Intelligence: How well do you know your emotional state?
+How well can you respond to the emotional expression of others?
+Can you communicate your feelings in a clear manner and handle interpersonal interactions with empathy?
+EI is a key contributor to the success of those in leadership and management positions, no matter their career.

-- Productivity Management: An offshoot of time management, this skill deals specifically with being able to focus on tasks and projects that further concrete goals and growth.
-Alongside handling the daily schedule demands, how are students able to ensure their higher priority tasks and deadlines are being met?
+- Productivity Management: An offshoot of time management, this skill deals with focusing on tasks and projects that further concrete goals and growth.
+Alongside handling the daily schedule demands, how can you ensure the higher priority tasks and deadlines are being met?

-- Customer Service: Even if a student doesn’t end up in a customer service job, most positions will interact with customers, vendors, clients, or partners to some degree.
-Having the ability to communicate well with business associates, fulfill requests, and maintain a positive attitude in the face of professional dissatisfaction can greatly enhance a student’s eventual career success.
+- Customer Service: Even if you don't end up in a customer service job, you'll still interact with customers, vendors, clients, or partners.
+The ability to communicate well with coworkers, fulfill requests, and maintain a positive attitude in the face of professional dissatisfaction can enhance your career success.

-- Storytelling: When an employee is able to clearly convey what their business, product, or service does to enhance the lives of a target audience, that’s when real engagement and transformation can occur.
-Learning how to tell stories that further a company's brand or marketing efforts can set a student apart as someone who is truly passionate about changing the lives of customers or clients for the better.
+- Storytelling: Good storytelling engages an audience and forms a deeper connection.
+Learning how to tell stories that further a company's brand or marketing efforts will set you apart as someone passionate about changing customers' lives for the better.

 - Change Management: The only thing we can rely on to be consistent is the inevitability of change.
-Being able to anticipate and plan for change in life is a key indicator of a healthy mindset that lets students handle stressful situations and shakeups and discover new opportunities in their jobs.
-Flexibility and adaptability are two facets of this often overlooked and underrated soft skill but are what we challenge students to be each day in class.
+Anticipating and planning for change in life is a key indicator of a healthy mindset.
+Being flexible and adaptable will help you manage stressful situations.
+You can even use it to your advantage to see new growth opportunities.
+Flexibility and adaptability are often overlooked as soft skills, but we challenge students in this area daily.

-By preparing students with these soft skills, our teachers at Lutheran High School are able to offer a balanced approach to personal and professional development.
-Our students are being equipped every day to take the lead in a world that will challenge them on all fronts—mentally, emotionally, physically, and spiritually.
-It’s only wise that they feel ready to handle those challenges with a wider array of tools and techniques that they’ve learned to incorporate during their time on our campus.
+By teaching soft skills, we offer a balanced approach to personal and professional development.
+We teach students to take the lead in a world that will challenge them mentally, emotionally, and spiritually.
+It’s only wise to equip them to handle challenges with an array of tools and techniques they’ve learned in high school.

 Why Chapel is so Essential to Life at LuHi